dreitier/conditional-regex-search-and-replace-action/README.md

 uses: dreitier/conditional-regex-search-and-replace-action
 with:
   # ...
-  register_custom_variables: customer_number
   docker_image_tag: '1.0.0'
   commit_template: 'chore: Update to Docker image tag {{ $docker_image_tag } for customer {{ $customer_number))'
 env:
-    CUSTOMER_NUMBER: "555" # or set it to an empty string
+    CUSTOMER_NUMBER_VAR: "555" # or set it to an empty string
 ```

 Expressions: